rachelrly/slicer/README.md

 ### /dist

-Contains the compiled JavaScript for the project
+Contains the compiled JavaScript code for the project

 ### /tests